-This is where that restaurant employee handbook comes in.
 An employee handbook serves as a valuable reference point for your restaurant’s mission, values, policies, and more.
 And when you start with this information on day one, you set a positive tone for your work culture that can help reduce employee turnover in the long-run.

 Ready to get started?

 When you hear the words “employee handbook,” you probably think of a dusty old binder filled with cookie-cutter descriptions of the dress code or scheduling policies.
-While this may be the case at some restaurants, an employee handbook should contain a whole lot more than just information about what color shoes your servers should wear.
+While this may be the case at some restaurants, your employee handbook should contain a whole lot more than just information about what color shoes your servers should wear.

 The purpose of the handbook is to help everyone from servers to chefs understand what’s expected of them and what they can expect from you as their employer.
-This is especially important during employee onboarding because it helps you promote a great culture from day one.
+This is especially important during restaurant onboarding because it helps you promote a great culture from day one.

 Sure, an employee handbook is a great way to build a great culture, but that isn’t the only reason you need one.

 Just like restaurants, each employee handbook is unique.
-Though most handbooks follow the same general structure, the information included in each category will depend on factors such as your restaurant size, location, or company culture, to name a few.
+Though most restaurant handbooks follow the same general structure, the information included in each category will depend on factors such as your restaurant size, location, or company culture, to name a few.
 For instance, a fine dining establishment may have an entire paragraph dedicated to table settings, while a pizza place may have a section on telephone etiquette for delivery orders.